3mdeb/news-and-ideas/post.md

 Get recent [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).
 In this guide I used `2017-09-07` version.
 Flash it on SD card and boot system.
-I used to use USB to TTY converter so serial console configuration was needed.
+I am using USB to TTY converter so serial console configuration was needed.
 To do that modify `config.txt` on boot partition of Raspbian with below entry and the end of file: